-The college must ensure that clients, patients or medical information are not placed in jeopardy by students during learning experiences.
-Therefore, students in office or clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize client/patient/medical information responsibilities or be removed from placement.
-Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with employers, clients/patients and their families.
+The college must ensure that clients, patients and medical information are not placed in jeopardy by students during learning experiences.
+Therefore, students in office or clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize client/patient/medical information responsibilities.
+Furthermore, students are expected to have the emotional stability to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, establish rapport, and maintain sensitive interpersonal relationships with employers, clients/patients and their families.
+Students who fail to demonstrate stability or sound judgement, or who violate HIPPA laws, may face removal from the program.